Is It Safe To Put Baby Lotion On Newborns?

 However, you can use a moisturiser if the baby seems to have very dry skin, especially around the ankles, elbows and hands.
 It is safe to use petroleum jelly, olive oil or Vitamin A-D cream to help with the appearance of the skin when the vernix is peeling off.
 If you want to use store-bought moisturiser, it is best to use a mild, fragrance-free one or one that has been recommended by your newborn’s paediatrician.

 Why Does a Newborn Baby’s Skin Need Lotion?

-A newborn baby’s skin is actually quite moist under the outermost layer.
-However, it does need lotion or a moisturiser as it can become dry when exposed to dry air in the room and also, after a bath.
+Do babies need lotion?
+A newborn baby’s skin is quite moist under the outermost layer.
+However, it does need lotion or a moisturiser as it can dry when exposed to dry air in the room and after a bath.
 It is best not to bathe your newborn baby more than thrice a week, as this can strip the baby’s delicate skin of all the oils that keep the skin soft and supple.